 What’s the best way to increase stomach acid?
 A diet predominant in healthy fats signals your gallbladder to secrete the right amount of bile for optimum digestion but if that’s not enough, you may find drinking some warm apple cider vinegar or taking a Betaine HCL supplement like this one here before meals is just what you need to get your digestion working properly.

-you’re lacking in vitamins and minerals
+You’re lacking in vitamins and minerals

 Sometimes we’re so obsessed with sourcing that miracle wild, hand picked, rare herb that actually has little-to-zero scientific research as an acne cure yet we fail to give our bodies the basic nutrients it needs to function properly!
-Cutting out foods like cows dairy in an attempt to clear your acne actually leaves you at high risk of developing a deficiency in hormone balancing nutrients such as iodine, vitamin D, K2 and acne clearing superstar – retinol, or vitamin A.
+Cutting out foods like cows dairy in an attempt to clear your acne actually leaves you at high risk of developing a deficiency in hormone balancing nutrients such as iodine, vitamin D, K2 and acne clearing superstar – vitamin A.

 It can be pretty tricky to find a high quality multivitamin that offers all the right nutrients and types of nutrients in the correct dose.
 Many offer substandard vitamins that aren’t very well absorbed and quite often not in the optimal dose.
 For example you need 30-50mg of Zinc Picolinate or L-Methionine for it to have a positive impact on your acne but many multi-vitamins will use cheap zinc in as little as 3mg per capsule which will pretty much do nothing for you, except rinse your bank account.
 That’s why I only recommend this multi vitamin as it provides a broad spectrum of basic nutrients including (zinc, B vitamins, vitamin D, vitamin E, selenium, iodine and zinc) that will help clear the skin and balance hormones.

-your gut still needs to heal
+Your gut still needs to heal

 Unfortunately an unhappy gut is never going to be a quick fix and can take a long time to fully heal.
 Addressing issues such as low stomach acid, parasites, feacal impaction and a sluggish liver alongside a diet low in sugar and grains and high in healthy fat can go a long way to calming your digestive system.